Take Bay Tour to See Blue-footed Booby Birds & Giant Sea Turtles!

 Crime rate Ecuador/your country

-Our guide, who is also a national park ranger, is extremely curious about the Europeans in his boat (all the other passengers are more local).
+Our guide, a national park ranger, is extremely curious about the Europeans in his boat (all the other passengers are more local).
 He asks us repeatedly if we are ‘happy’ and if we can experience similar things back home.
-We sense that he in particular wants us, the people from far away, to like what we see, imagining that it is a completely different world we come from – what it in fact also is!
+We sense that he particularly wants us, the people from far away, to like what we see, imagining that it is a completely different world we come from – what it, in fact, also is!

-Approaching the island we now spot two sea lions on the rocks.
-The younger one is playing and constantly jumping into the water and up again – only pausing to go for a refreshing swim.
-The ranger reveals that in the evening more sea lions return to the island to stay overnight.
-Also a couple of swimming marine iguanas come close to the rocks.
+Approaching the island, we now spot two sea lions on the rocks.
+The younger one is playing and constantly jumping into the water and up again – only pausing for a refreshing swim.
+The ranger reveals that in the evening, more sea lions return to the island to stay overnight.
+Also, a couple of swimming marine iguanas come close to the rocks.

 It is now time to discover new sides of our fellow passengers.
 We cannot believe our eyes when we see the young family with toddlers taking steps to climb out of the window.
-They leave the inside of the boat to get onto the roof, all happening while the boat is at open sea.
-The parents climb with each their child on the hip, asking us to pass their backpacks up to them on the roof!
-They apparently arrange themselves confidently with kids and luggage up there, despite the waves … and the risk of the toddlers falling overboard.
-Nevertheless, it seems that it comes naturally to them – and they end up spending all morning on the roof sunbathing!
+They leave the inside of the boat to get onto the roof, all happening while being in the open sea.
+The parents climb with each of their children on the hip, asking us to pass their backpacks up to them on the roof!
+They arrange themselves confidently with kids and luggage up there despite the waves… and the risk of the toddlers falling overboard.
+Nevertheless, it seems that it comes naturally to them – and they end up sunbathing on the roof all morning!

-Next stop is a quiet snorkelling spot where we can get to see impressive sea turtles.
+The next stop is a quiet snorkelling spot where we can see impressive sea turtles.
 Our guide stops the boat and offers snorkel gear to everyone.
 He encourages one of us to go first to get the best view of the gigantic sea turtles.
 They may disperse with the whole group jumping in.
 It is a world of wonders that reveals under the surface where we snorkel with several colourful, tropical reef fish and five fabulous, giant sea turtles.

-We continue by boat and come close to some rocks where we to our delight catch sight of a flock of blue-footed boobies.
-This is specifically what we had hoped for without knowing if we could really be this fortunate!
-The birds are strikingly beautiful and unique with their spectacular blue feet.
+We continue by boat and come close to some rocks where we, to our delight, catch sight of a flock of blue-footed boobies.
+That is specifically what we had hoped for without knowing if we could really be this fortunate!
+The birds are amazingly beautiful and unique with their spectacular blue feet.

 Our guide likes to see us pleased and asks again if we are happy with what we see.
 In particular, spotting the blue-footed boobies is not anything you can expect to happen on every boat tour.
-We might just as well not have been that lucky today, so indeed we are happy now!
-The blue-footed booby birds were precisely what we had hoped most for seeing on this tour!
+We might just as well not have been that lucky today, so indeed, we are happy now!
+The blue-footed booby birds were, accurately, what we had hoped most to see on this tour!

-We moor on the coast from where we take a trail on foot through arid cactus forest and volcanic landscape to Playa de los Perros.
-It is a tiny, rocky beach with an abundant wildlife.
+We moor on the coast, from where we take a trail on foot through arid cactus forest and volcanic landscape to Playa de los Perros.
+It is a tiny, rocky beach with abundant wildlife.
 In particular, large numbers of marine iguanas gather and nest in the soil here.
-Some are bustling around the place and others are simply resting peacefully in the sun.
+Some are bustling around the place, and others are simply resting peacefully in the sun.

 On the rocks, which now and then are being flooded by the waves, a plethora of the shining red and gigantic Sally Lightfoot crabs are crawling around.
-Our guide lets us know that when he was younger, they used to eat them in his family.
-However, today you are not allowed to touch the Sally Lightfoot crabs at all!
+Our guide tells us that when he was younger, they used to eat them in his family.
+However, today, you are not allowed to touch the Sally Lightfoot crabs at all!

 The park ranger takes us to a gem, Las Grietas, an enchanting canyon-like crevice in the volcanic rocks.
-The scenery is absolutely magnificent with crystal clear and emerald green water.
+The scenery is magnificent, with crystal clear and emerald green water.

-We cannot resist the temptation to plunge into the waters, characterised by a mixture of saltwater and fresh water, fed underground by both a river and the salty sea.
+We cannot resist the temptation to plunge into the waters, characterised by a mixture of saltwater and freshwater, fed underground by a river and the salty sea.
 The dip is exhilarating and gives energy for the walk back.

 ‘Do Bay Tour to See Blue-footed Booby Birds and Giant Sea Turtles’

-From the dock a path leads to Playa de los Alemanes, a fine snorkelling beach where we even find loads of fossilised corals.
-We are watching a lot of interesting birds, striped fish and various kinds of crabs.
-The water is shallow and it is so opportune that we, all of a sudden, spot a few eagle rays swimming in front of us and even a couple of times jumping out of the water!
+From the dock, a path leads to Playa de los Alemanes, a fine snorkelling beach where we even find loads of fossilised corals.
+We watch a lot of interesting birds, striped fish and various kinds of crabs.
+The water is shallow, and suddenly, we spot a few eagle rays swimming in front of us and even a couple of times jumping out of the water!

 The hike from the beach goes through a forest of giant Opuntia cacti and across a pink, salty lagoon, Las Salinas.
-The salt production previously served in the process of drying fish.
-Like everywhere else in the Galapagos Islands there is a rich biodiversity in this unique location surrounded by saltbush, mangroves and small lagoons.
+Previously, salt production served in the process of drying fish.
+Like everywhere else in the Galapagos Islands, there is a rich biodiversity in this unique location surrounded by saltbushs, mangroves and small lagoons.

 - Caamaño Islet, sometimes location of sea lions.